EasyDonkey/Notes/Linux.md

 `$ sudo fstrim -Av`
 - Check and discard unused blocks (should be done regularly)

+## Archive Handling with tar

+### Archiving vs. Compression
+Archiving is taking multiple directories and files and put them into a single file while compression is trying to reduce the file size through algorithms which look for repeating pattern to save space.

 ## Dynamic and Static Configurations
 Dynamic configuration (free to be modified by the administrator): /etc/<br>
 Static configuration (should not be touched): /usr/lib/